sonertari/PFFW/README.md

 - Make release(8):
     + Extract src.tar.gz and and sys.tar.gz under /usr/src/
     + Apply the patches under openbsd/pffw
+	+ Update the sources with the stable branch changes if any
 	+ Follow the instructions in release(8), this step takes about 6 hours on a relatively fast computer
-		+ Use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
 		+ Build the kernel and reboot
-		+ Build the system
+		+ Build the base system
-		+ Make the release
+		+ Make the release, use the dest and rel folders created above: `export DESTDIR=/dest/dest/ RELEASEDIR=/dest/rel/`
     + Copy the install sets under /dest/rel/ to ~/OpenBSD/X.Y/amd64/

 - Update the install sets: